Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 Therefore, in this post, you will find a little bit of everything from taco places to upscale restaurants and, most of all, cafes.
 I love cafes so much.

 Obviously, there are so many delicious places where you can go eat that it’s tough to include all of them.
-However, I hope this list will help you find your way around La Roma and Condesa and avoid disappointment.
+However, I hope this list will help you find your way around La Roma and avoid disappointment.

 I will also include the best food tours and the top things to do in this cool neighborhood.